-There are no formal certification tests given; however, students who have taken high school engineering courses and/or received transcripted college credit have demonstrated their commitment to a rigorous, challenging program.
+Students have the opportunity to earn Autodesk 360 Fusion Certification.
+Students who have taken high school engineering courses and/or received transcripted college credit have demonstrated their commitment to a rigorous, challenging program.
 They are prime candidates for a college or university engineering program.
 Students are encouraged to interview with the head of college programs to discuss what they have learned in high school and what college courses would be appropriate.

-Sample Career Options

-< 4-Year Degree 4-Year Degree > 4-Year Degree

-Engineering Technician Aerospace Engineer Scientist

-Aeronautical Engineer Nuclear Engineer
+Sample Career Options < 4-Year Degree 4-Year Degree > 4-Year Degree Engineering Technician Aerospace Engineer Aeronautical Engineer Electrical Engineer Mechanical Engineer Scientist Nuclear Engineer

-Electrical Engineer

-Mechanical Engineer